-Tapeworms belonging to the genus Taenia are common in dogs that have access to raw meat.
-The primary significance of these canine tapeworms resides in their ability to infect livestock with larval forms that result in meat condemnation and economic loss at slaughter.
-A single canine species, Taenia multiceps is zoonotic.
+Tapeworms belonging to the genus Taenia are common in dogs that have access to raw carcasses.
+The primary significance of these canine tapeworms resides in their ability to infect livestock and other animals with larval forms that result in meat condemnation and economic loss at slaughter.
+Taenia multiceps and T. serialis are zoonotic.